veugene/fcn_maker/README.md

 * __dropout__ : A float [0, 1] specifying the dropout probability, introduced in every block.
 * __normalization__ : The normalization to apply to layers (by default: batch normalization).
 If None, no normalization is applied.
 * __norm_kwargs__ : Keyword arguments to pass to batch norm layers.
 For batch normalization, default momentum is 0.9.
+* __conv_padding__ : Whether to use zero-padding for convolutions.
+If True, the output size is the same as the input size; if False, the output is smaller than the input size.
 * __init__ : A string specifying (or a function defining) the initializer for layers.
 * __nonlinearity__ : A string (or function defining) the nonlinearity.
 * __ndim__ : The spatial dimensionality of the input and output (either 2 or 3).